Table of Contents

 The majority of Chinese stocks can only be traded on Chinese exchanges, including the Hong Kong Stock Exchange, the Shanghai Stock Exchange, and the Shenzhen Stock Exchange.

-There are ways for foreigners to participate in these markets, either directly or through various types of investment vehicles or intermediaries.
-For the most part, buying Chinese stocks is not unlike buying US stocks.
+There are ways for foreign investors to participate in these markets, either directly or through various types of investment vehicles or intermediaries.
+For the most part, buying Chinese stocks is technically not unlike buying U.S. stocks.
 Investors may only need to search for specific securities or utilize a special intermediary firm in addition to their standard brokerage.
+Investors in the U.S. should also be aware that delisted Chinese stocks may or may not return to exchanges.

-For US investors, choices may be limited.
+For investors in the U.S., choices may be limited.
 If there are a limited number of Chinese stocks that can be purchased directly on a stock exchange, then it’s just a matter of evaluating stocks on the list choosing whichever ones seem most attractive.

 How Can Foreigners Invest in the Chinese Stock Market?